kai-vu/site/theses/index.md

 #### Multi-lingual problems
 *Supervisors: Benno Kruit (b.b.kruit@vu.nl)*

+Even though these topics would also fit under different topics already discribed above, we wanted to highlight them as they are both addressing the problem of multiple languages in different tasks:
 - **Multilingual Entity Linking** (BSc): Many names can refer to several different entities.
 In this project, we want to look at the problem of disambiguation and linking of entities.
 - **Multilingual Travel Knowledge Extraction** (MSc): This project is about integrating Wikivoyage location data with data from OpenStreetMap.
 The approach will leverage distant supervision, relation extraction, data integration and deel learning techniques.
 More details can be found <a href="BK_travel">here</a>.